 Everybody wants what feels good.
-Everyone wants to live a care-free, happy and easy life, to fall in love and have amazing sex and relationships, to look perfect and make money and be popular and well-respected and admired and a total baller to the point that people part like the Red Sea when you walk into the room.
+Everyone wants to live a carefree, happy and easy life, to fall in love and have amazing sex and relationships, to look perfect and make money, and be popular and well-respected and admired and a total baller to the point that people part like the Red Sea when you walk into the room.

 Everyone would like that—it’s easy to like that.

-If I ask you, “What do you want out of life?” and you say something like, “I want to be happy and have a great family and a job I like,” it’s so ubiquitous that it doesn’t even mean anything.
+If I ask you, “What do you want out of life?” and you say something like, “I want to be happy and have a great family and a job I like,” it’s so ubiquitous it doesn’t even mean anything.

-A more interesting question, a question that perhaps you’ve never considered before, is what pain do you want in your life?
+A more interesting question—a question that perhaps you’ve never considered before—is what pain do you want in your life?
 What are you willing to struggle for?
 Because that seems to be a greater determinant of how our lives turn out.

-Everybody wants to have great sex and an awesome relationship — but not everyone is willing to go through the tough conversations, the awkward silences, the hurt feelings and the emotional psychodrama to get there.
+But most people don’t realize this.
 And so they settle.
-They settle and wonder “What if?” for years and years and until the question morphs from “What if?” into “Was that it?”
-And when the lawyers go home and the alimony check is in the mail they say, “What was that for?” if not for their lowered standards and expectations 20 years prior, then what for?
+They settle and wonder “What if?” for years and years until the question morphs from “What if?” into “Was that it?”
+And when the lawyers go home and the alimony check is in the mail they say, “What was that for?”
+If not for their lowered standards and expectations 20 years prior, then what for?

 At the core of all human behavior, our needs are more or less similar.
 Positive experience is easy to handle.
 It’s negative experience that we all, by definition, struggle with.
-Therefore, what we get out of life is not determined by the good feelings we desire but by what bad feelings we’re willing and able to sustain to get us to those good feelings.
+Therefore, what we get out of life is not determined by the good feelings we desire, but by what bad feelings we’re willing and able to sustain to get us to those good feelings.

 People want a partner, a spouse.
 But you don’t end up attracting someone amazing without appreciating the emotional turbulence that comes with weathering rejections, building the sexual tension that never gets released, and staring blankly at a phone that never rings.
 It’s part of the game of love.
 You can’t win if you don’t play.

 What determines your success isn’t “What do you want to enjoy?”
 The question is, “What pain do you want to sustain?”
-The quality of your life is not determined by the quality of your positive experiences but the quality of your negative experiences.
+The quality of your life is not determined by the quality of your positive experiences, but the quality of your negative experiences.
 And to get good at dealing with negative experiences is to get good at dealing with life.